 Magento 2.3: Declarative Database Schema

-The new platform version will change the current way with the help of a declarative database schema.
+The new platform version changes the current way with the help of a declarative database schema.
 You will forever forget about the database schema definitions fragmented via many install and upgrade scripts.
 The new approach will be fully based on the definition via XML.

 Finally, Magento Open Source will also get the support for ElasticSearch.
 The powerful search engine is being extended from Magento Commerce to its community version.
 Does it mean that Magento 2 Elasticsearch extensions won’t be necessary?
 We don’t think so.
 They will still provide tons of missing features.